-As of 31 December 2023, USMIL's equity investment was valued based on its "pro rata" allocation of net assets of USMHLP (which in turn was based on USMHLP's underlying investment in Fund IV which was valued based on the fair value that USMHLP believes it could be sold or transferred in an orderly transaction between market participants as of the measurement date).
+As of 31 December 2024, USMIL's equity investment was valued based on its "pro rata" allocation of net assets of USMHLP (which in turn was based on USMHLP's underlying investment in Fund IV which was valued based on the fair value that USMHLP believes it could be sold or transferred in an orderly transaction between market participants as of the measurement date).
 The Directors are of the opinion that given the nature of financial information available on USMIL's investment in USMHLP, the investment held by USMIL would be categorised as level 3 in the fair value reporting hierarchy.

-The fair value of the debt interest invested in USMHLP is continually considered and assessed by the Directors.
+The fair value of the debt interest invested in USMHLP is nil as at 31 December 2024.
+In prior years the fair value was continually considered and assessed by the Directors.
 The principal and compounded interest is determined by the Shareholders' agreement, and its recoverability is dependent on the underlying performance of USMHLP.
 This is the fifth period of operation and the indications are that the debt interest is holding value, however by adopting the cost allocation and compounding the interest as stipulated in the agreement, the resulting balance of the debt interest displayed at the period end is considered to be the most appropriate fair value.